GeorgeCiesinski/blog/_posts/2020-11-21-Data Visualization with Python.markdown

 fruit, num_sold = zip(*data)  # The * unpacks the iterable

 '''
-Plotting the data in a bar chart
+Plotting the data in a column chart

-Bar Charts (or column charts) are great for plotting categorical data.
+Column charts are great for plotting categorical data.
 '''

 bar_coords = range(len(fruit))  # Determines x coordinates
-plt.bar(bar_coords, num_sold)  # Plots a bar chart
+plt.bar(bar_coords, num_sold)  # Plots a column chart
 plt.xticks(bar_coords, fruit)  # Replace the xticks with the names of fruit

 # Chart annotations